 Loose Washers / Nuts

 Hearing a squealing or squeaking sound when you turn on a faucet?
 It might be a loose washer or nut in your water valve.
-These parts can wear down over time, especially in older homes or well-used fixtures.
+These parts can wear down over time, especially in older homes or fixtures that are well-used.
 Replacing a worn washer is relatively simple for handy homeowners and can restore quiet function to faucets and appliances.

 Buildup / Clogs

 Your plumbing is not supposed to sound like a coffee maker or make burping or hissing sounds.
 If your plumbing has become rather noisy recently, it’s time to have a plumber take a look at the vents.
-Your plumber would have to climb on top of the roof and inspect the vents for debris.
+Your plumber will have to climb onto the roof and inspect the vents for debris.

-If the gurgling sound is coming from just one fixture in the home, a plumber can clear out the blockage with a handy plumbing snake.
-Occasionally, the culprit is a poorly-installed vent, and if that’s the case a licensed plumber can give you advice on how to correct the faulty installation.
+If the gurgling noise is coming from one fixture, a plumber can clear the blockage with a plumbing snake.
+Occasionally, the issue is a poorly installed vent or vertical pipe, which a licensed plumber can evaluate.

 Air Pressure / Air Chambers

 Why are my water pipes making noise even when no water is running?
 If your pipes are making a mysterious “hammering” sound, there’s a good chance that there is air trapped inside the household plumbing, especially if you live in an older home.
-Older plumbing systems often include vertical air chambers that help absorb shock.
-When these chambers become waterlogged or air gets trapped in higher sections of pipe, it creates vibrations, thumps, or jackhammer-like sounds.
+Older plumbing systems often include vertical air chambers in the pipes that absorb shock.
+When these chambers become waterlogged or air bubbles get trapped in higher sections of pipe, they create vibrations or a jackhammer-like sound.
 Draining the system and refilling it slowly with all faucets open can help “reset” the airflow.

 When the Problem is an Air Hammer

-An air hammer happens when compressed air in your plumbing gets released abruptly, often when a water valve is suddenly opened.
+Compressed air in your plumbing releases abruptly when someone suddenly opens a water valve, causing an air hammer.
 When someone opens the faucet, the result is a sharp, startling bang.
-The noise is caused by trapped air in the pipes.
-The fix usually involves draining the pipes or installing modern air chambers to better manage the pressure imbalance.
+Trapped air inside the pipes creates the noise you hear.
+The fix usually involves draining the pipes or installing modern air chambers to manage the pressure imbalance.

 When the Issue is a Water Hammer

-Basically, when you shut off the faucet, it causes a small vacuum downstream, which pulls the water back and releases it back against the valve.
+When you shut off the faucet, it creates a slight vacuum downstream that pulls the water back and releases it against the valve.
 Water hammers only occur when valves are closed suddenly.
-If you don’t hear the noise when you close the valve slowly, what you have is a water hammer, not an air hammer.
-Water hammer arrestors can be installed to help prevent this from happening in some situations.
+If you don’t hear noise when you close the valve slowly, you have water hammer, not air hammer.
+A plumber can install water hammer arrestors to help prevent this from happening in some situations.

 When You Have Air and Water in the Pipes

-Sometimes both air and water are in the pipes, causing them to vibrate and rattle.
+Sometimes both air and water are in the pipes, causing them to hum, vibrate, or rattle as pressure shifts.
 You will especially see this in older homes.
-Also, when pipes expand and contract because of the pipes heating up or cooling down, it can lead to strange noises.
-We found that this usually occurs when household plumbing pipes are not properly secured to ceilings and walls.
+When pipes expand and contract due to heating or cooling, they can produce strange noises; this usually occurs when unsecured household plumbing pipes move against ceilings and walls.

 Thermal Expansion and Contraction

-In many homes, pipes pass through uninsulated spaces, which causes expansion and contraction with changes in temperature.
+In many homes, pipes pass through uninsulated spaces, which causes expansion and contraction with temperature changes.
 As hot water moves through the system, it can cause the metal to expand.
-As it cools, it contracts, resulting in popping or creaking sounds.
-This is particularly common in cold water lines exposed to extreme temperature differences.
+As it cools, it contracts, resulting in popping or creaking sounds; this is particularly common in cold water lines exposed to extreme temperature differences.
 Adding insulation around the pipes can minimize noise and prevent long-term wear.

 Now that you know what might be causing the noise, let’s figure out whether you can safely fix it yourself or if it’s time to call in a pro.